dpriskorn/asseeibot/README.md

 Please don't hold me accountable if the dependecies eat your dog.
 Look at their sources and decide for yourself whether to trust their authors and the code.

+## Configuration
+Edit the config.py file in the asseeibot/ directory and add your WMF username there.

+## Kubernetes
+It is possible to run the tool in the WMC Kubernetes cluster if you want.
+Follow the guide I wrote for ItemSubjector to set it up and run `./create_job.sh 1` to start a job.

 ## Get DOIs for use in other tools (Linux)
 Make sure you have `jq` installed and run the following command line in a Linux terminal.